semihcihan/storeconfig/README.md

 ### Security

 - StoreConfig Secret Keys are stored in your local machine
 - Apple credentials and key are securely sent and stored on our servers for app management purposes.
-You can revoke access at any time through Apple or use the `configure delete` command to remove them from our servers.
+You can revoke access at any time through Apple or contact us to delete your user data and credentials.

 ## Support